Jameswill-Winsock/Tempest/README.md

 # Roadmap
 - Finish Shrike-Lite bring-up.
 - Build and validate a passive EM probe.
-- Design an active probe with integrated low-noise amplification.
 - Build a calibration board to characterize probe performance.
 - Validate the analog front-end on a deliberately leaky AES implementation before touching Kyber.
 - Build the trigger/synchronization pipeline.